smartcontractkit/functions-hardhat-starter-kit/README.md

 # Overview

-<p>Chainlink Functions allows users to request data from almost any API and perform custom computation using JavaScript.</p>
+<p>Chainlink Functions allows smart contracts to perform custom computation off-chain in a decentralized manner.</p>
-<p>It works by using a <a href="https://chain.link/education/blockchain-oracles#decentralized-oracles">decentralized oracle network</a> (DON).<br>When a request is initiated, each node in the DON executes the user-provided JavaScript code simultaneously.
-Then, nodes use the <a href="https://docs.chain.link/architecture-overview/off-chain-reporting/">Chainlink OCR</a> protocol to come to consensus on the results.
+<p>The request is fulfilled by a <a href="https://chain.link/education/blockchain-oracles#decentralized-oracles">decentralized oracle network</a> (DON).<br>When a request is initiated, each node in the DON executes the user-provided code simultaneously.
+The nodes then use the <a href="https://docs.chain.link/architecture-overview/off-chain-reporting/">Chainlink OCR</a> protocol to come to consensus on the result.
 Finally, the median result is returned to the requesting contract via a callback function.</p>
 <p>Chainlink Functions also enables users to share encrypted secrets with each node in the DON.
-This allows users to access to APIs that require authentication, without exposing their API keys to the general public.
+This allows users to access APIs that require authentication without exposing their API keys to the public.

 # Quickstart